 What is different here is that list is evaluated twice-that is, we are allocating memory two times instead of once.
-As a result, we will get the data structure represented in Figure 2.
+As a result, we will get the data structure represented here:

-Note that the two lists have the same terminal nodes.
-That's because symbols like 'a and 'b, and also the empty list, are guaranteed to be unique in Scheme's memory.
+- Note that the two lists have the same terminal nodes. - That's because symbols like 'a and 'b, and also the empty list, are guaranteed to be unique in Scheme's memory.

+Exercise:

-1.1 Exercise If on the other hand, we defined
+If on the other hand, we defined